Petrochelidon ariel (*)

 Vernacular names

-The Fairy Martin (Petrochelidon ariel) is a member of the swallow family of passerine birds which breeds in Australia.
+The fairy martin (Petrochelidon ariel) is a member of the swallow family of passerine birds which breeds in Australia.
 It is migratory wintering through most of Australia, with some birds reaching New Guinea and Indonesia.
-It is increasing a wanderer to New Zealand, and may have bred.
+It is increasingly a wanderer to New Zealand, where it may have bred.
 This species is frequently placed in the genus Hirundo as Hirundo ariel.
-It has no subspecies.

 This is a bird of open country near water, and is usually seen near its nest sites in cliffs, culverts or bridges.